ESG at TRICORBRAUN

 ESG is present throughout the entirety of the product life cycle at TricorBraun – from ensuring that our products meet customer expectations in terms of performance and safety, to assisting customers in their management of the environmental impact of those products.
 This commitment continues throughout the sourcing process, as we manage the ESG risks associated with our suppliers’ operational activities and implement best in class procurement practices.

 2022 was a significant year of ESG progress in that it was the first year we focused on our ESG goals in a structured and cohesive way, improving our own environmental footprint while providing more sustainable options to customers.
-These efforts led to several successes, which in turn resulted in achievement of an EcoVadis Silver Medal, signifying the top 25% of submitted companies with the best sustainability and ethical ratings.
+These efforts led to several successes.
+One of which was a B- score from CDP, a global nonprofit that runs the world’s leading environmental disclosure platform.
+This score places TricorBraun in the top 36% of our activity group and signifies that we're taking coordinated action on climate issues.
+We are also proud to have retained our EcoVadis Silver Medal in 2023.
+The Silver Medal places us in the top 10% of submitted companies with the best sustainability and ethical ratings.

 Our ESG Roadmap